Female Sex Workers

 Criminalization of Sex Work Hinders HIV Prevention

-“Sex work is currently a criminal offense in most southern African countries, as indeed it is in most of the world…and much of the vulnerability of sex workers to HIV in southern Africa stem directly from the criminalization of their work” (Richter et al., 2010: 1 and 2).
-Simply decriminalizing sex work would not eliminate HIV; however, when “sensibly applied, legislative processes can be a most powerful public health ally.
-Equally, harmful law may obstruct and hinder public health” (Richter et al., 2010: 1 and 2).
-For example, criminalization of sex work as practiced in many parts of the world makes access to health services difficult.
-Sex workers in some studies state that the reason they do not access services is fear of arrest.
-Criminalization means that sex workers are less able to negotiate condom use and are more subject to violence from clients.
-They also may have difficulty accessing both legal remedies and PEP in cases of rape.
-[See Chapter 11B.
-Strengthening the Enabling Environment: Addressing Violence Against Women]
+"Sex work is currently a criminal offense in most southern African countries, as indeed it is in [much] of the world... and much of the vulnerability of sex workers to HIV in southern Africa stem directly from the criminalization of their work" (Richter et al., 2010b: 1 and 2).
+Simply decriminalizing sex work would not eliminate HIV.
+However, when "sensibly applied, legislative processes can be a most powerful public health ally.
+Equally, harmful law may obstruct and hinder public health" (Richter et al., 2010b: 1 and 2).
+In New Zealand, which has explicitly decriminalized sex work and adopted a human rights and public health framework, sex workers report being able to negotiate safe sex and report abuse to the police (New Zealand Government, 2008 cited in Richter et al., 2010b).

 Condom Use in Sex Work is Critical to Prevent Infection but Implementation of 100% Condom Use Policies Can Violate Human Rights